MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-biztalk-adapter-pack-2013-r2-and-2013.md

 #### 6.4 SAP client version required drivers

-Applies to BizTalk Adapter Pack 2013 only.
+The following information applies only to BizTalk Adapter Pack 2013.

-- **SAP RFC SDK 6.40 UNICODE**.
-This is available as part of SNOTE<sup>1</sup> 27517.
-The instructions to download the SDK are available at [https://go.microsoft.com/fwlink/?LinkId=94691](https://go.microsoft.com/fwlink/?LinkId=94691).
-After you have downloaded and extracted the SDK, copy all the DLLs from the \rfcsdk\bin and \rfcsdk\lib folders to the relevant location mentioned preceding this table.
+- **SAP RFC SDK 6.40 UNICODE**

+  This SDK is available as part of SNOTE<sup>1</sup> 27517.
+The instructions to download the SDK are available at the [SAP Support - Software Downloads](https://support.sap.com/en/my-support/software-downloads.html).
+After you download and extract the SDK, copy all the DLLs from the \rfcsdk\bin and \rfcsdk\lib folders and to the relevant location mentioned preceding this table.

 - DLLs are available from SAP as part of **R3DLLINST.zip**.

-This contains Microsoft run-time DLLs and can be downloaded from the SAP site.
-See SNOTE<sup>1</sup> 684106 for more information.
-You can download the .zip file from [https://go.microsoft.com/fwlink/?LinkId=94693](https://go.microsoft.com/fwlink/?LinkId=94693).
+   This ZIP file contains Microsoft run-time DLLs, which you can download from the [SAP ONE Support Launchpad website (sign-in required)](https://go.microsoft.com/fwlink/?LinkId=94693).
 This link has an “Attachments” option from where you can download the package.
+For more information, see SNOTE<sup>1</sup> 684106.
+This link has an “Attachments” option from where you can download the package.

-- If you use SAP Secure Network Communications (SNC) to connect to an SAP system, you must also have the relevant DLLs from SAP.
+- If you use SAP Secure Network Communications (SNC) to connect to an SAP system, you must also have the relevant DLLs from SAP, which you can find at [SAP for Me, Software Download Center (SAP sign-in required)](https://me.sap.com/softwarecenter).
 These DLLs are different for 32-bit and 64-bit platforms and are available with SNOTE<sup>1</sup> 352295.
-You can download the DLLs from [https://go.microsoft.com/fwlink/?LinkId=104032](https://go.microsoft.com/fwlink/?LinkId=104032).
 This link has an “Attachments” option from where you can download the package.
-The names of the DLLs are:

-  - **For 32-bit**: *gsskrb5.dll, gssntlm.dll*
+  These DLLs have the following names:

+  - For 32-bit: **gsskrb5.dll**, **gssntlm.dll**
-  - **For 64-bit x86**: *gx64krb5.dll, gx64ntlm.dll*
+  - For 64-bit x86: **gx64krb5.dll**, **gx64ntlm.dll**

 #### 7.0 SAP client version required drivers

-- **SAP RFC SDK 7.00 UNICODE**.
-This is available as part of SNOTE<sup>1</sup> 27517.
-The instructions to download the SDK are available at [https://go.microsoft.com/fwlink/?LinkId=94691](https://go.microsoft.com/fwlink/?LinkId=94691).
-After you have downloaded and extracted the SDK, copy all the DLLs from the \rfcsdk\bin and \rfcsdk\lib folders and to the relevant location mentioned preceding this table.
+- **SAP RFC SDK 7.00 UNICODE**

+   This SDK is available as part of SNOTE<sup>1</sup> 27517.
+The instructions to download the SDK are available at the [SAP Support - Software Downloads](https://support.sap.com/en/my-support/software-downloads.html).
+After you download and extract the SDK, copy all the DLLs from the \rfcsdk\bin and \rfcsdk\lib folders and to the relevant location mentioned preceding this table.

 - DLLs are available from SAP as part of **R3DLLINST.zip**.

-This contains Microsoft run-time DLLs and can be downloaded from the SAP site.
-See SNOTE<sup>1</sup> 684106 for more information.
-You can download the .zip file from [https://go.microsoft.com/fwlink/?LinkId=94693](https://go.microsoft.com/fwlink/?LinkId=94693).
+   This ZIP file contains Microsoft run-time DLLs, which you can download from [SAP Support - Software Downloads](https://support.sap.com/en/my-support/software-downloads.html).
+For more information, see SNOTE<sup>1</sup> 684106.
 This link has an “Attachments” option from where you can download the package.

 - If you use SAP Secure Network Communications (SNC) to connect to an SAP system, you must also have the relevant DLLs from SAP.
 These DLLs are different for 32-bit and 64-bit platforms and are available with SNOTE<sup>1</sup> 352295.
-You can download the DLLs from [https://go.microsoft.com/fwlink/?LinkId=104032](https://go.microsoft.com/fwlink/?LinkId=104032).
+You can download the DLLs from [here](https://go.microsoft.com/fwlink/?LinkId=104032).
 This link has an “Attachments” option from where you can download the package.
 The names of the DLLs are:

-  - **For 32-bit**: *gsskrb5.dll, gssntlm.dll*
+  - For 32-bit: **gsskrb5.dll**, **gssntlm.dll**
-  - **For 64-bit x86**: *gx64krb5.dll, gx64ntlm.dll*
+  - For 64-bit x86: **gx64krb5.dll**, **gx64ntlm.dll**

 #### 7.1 SAP client version required drivers

-- **SAP RFC SDK 7.10 UNICODE**.
-This is available as part of SNOTE<sup>1</sup> 27517.
-The instructions to download the SDK are available at [https://go.microsoft.com/fwlink/?LinkId=94691](https://go.microsoft.com/fwlink/?LinkId=94691).
-After you have downloaded and extracted the SDK, copy all the DLLs from the \rfcsdk\bin and \rfcsdk\lib folders to the relevant location mentioned preceding this table.
+- **SAP RFC SDK 7.10 UNICODE**

+   This SDK is available as part of SNOTE<sup>1</sup> 27517.
+The instructions to download the SDK are available at the [SAP Support - Software Downloads](https://support.sap.com/en/my-support/software-downloads.html).
+After you download and extract the SDK, copy all the DLLs from the \rfcsdk\bin and \rfcsdk\lib folders and to the relevant location mentioned preceding this table.

 - DLLs are available from SAP as part of **R3DLLINST.zip**.

-This contains Microsoft run-time DLLs and can be downloaded from the SAP site.
-See SNOTE<sup>1</sup> 684106 for more information.
-You can download the .zip file from [https://go.microsoft.com/fwlink/?LinkId=94693](https://go.microsoft.com/fwlink/?LinkId=94693).
+   This ZIP file contains Microsoft run-time DLLs, which you can download from [SAP Support - Software Downloads](https://support.sap.com/en/my-support/software-downloads.html).
+For more information, see SNOTE<sup>1</sup> 684106.
 This link has an “Attachments” option from where you can download the package.

 - Microsoft Visual C++ run-time DLLs required for SAP 7.1 client are available from the following links:
-  - **For 32-bit SAP 7.1 client**:  Vcredist_x86.exe from [https://go.microsoft.com/fwlink/?LinkId=107086](https://go.microsoft.com/fwlink/?LinkId=107086)
+  - For 32-bit SAP 7.1 client:  Download **Vcredist_x86.exe** from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=107086).
-  - **For 64-bit SAP 7.1 client**: Vcredist_x64.exe from [https://go.microsoft.com/fwlink/?LinkId=107087](https://go.microsoft.com/fwlink/?LinkId=107087)
+  - For 64-bit SAP 7.1 client: Download **Vcredist_x64.exe** from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=107087).

 - If you use SAP Secure Network Communications (SNC) to connect to an SAP system, you must also have the relevant DLLs from SAP.
 These DLLs are different for 32-bit and 64-bit platforms and are available with SNOTE<sup>1</sup> 352295.
-You can download the DLLs from [https://go.microsoft.com/fwlink/?LinkId=104032](https://go.microsoft.com/fwlink/?LinkId=104032).
+You can download the DLLs from [here](https://go.microsoft.com/fwlink/?LinkId=104032).
 This link has an “Attachments” option from where you can download the package.
 The names of the DLLs are:

-  - **For 32-bit**: *gsskrb5.dll, gssntlm.dll*
+  - For 32-bit: **gsskrb5.dll**, **gssntlm.dll**
-  - **For 64-bit x86**: *gx64krb5.dll, gx64ntlm.dll*
+  - For 64-bit x86: **gx64krb5.dll**, **gx64ntlm.dll**

 <sup>1</sup> SNOTEs are release notes that accompany fixes released by SAP.